percona/everest-doc/docs/use/cluster-management.md

 1. [Database provisioning](../use/db_provision.md)

-    Provisioning a database instance involves setting up and configuring a database instance on the Perona Everest platform.
+    Provisioning a database instance involves setting up and configuring a database instance on the Percona Everest platform.

     ![!image](../images/everest_db_provision.png)